Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Buildings are static, conservative, and traditional &mdash; software is fluid, experimental, and with no place for neoclassicism.

-Constructions are embossed with materials &mdash; software abstracts from pure boolean logic (without relay, transistor, or warm lamp vibes).
-However, the software system is the continuation of ideas of a selected stack (programming languages, storage, servers) and imports.
+Constructions are embossed with materials and locations &mdash; software abstracts from pure boolean logic (without relay, transistor, or warm lamp vibes).
+However, software systems propagate the "philosophy" of a selected stack (languages/frameworks, storage, servers, communication protocols, ...) and imports.

-Software is the most automated production where copying, scaling, and installation are clickable.
-The lifecycle of construction is much longer while decades are an exclusive case of mainframe programs.
+Software is the most automated production where copying, scaling, installation, and updates are clickable.
+Decades, min for wood cabins, set records in mainframe software, which won't recur (till interstellar flights).

-Software development gives freedom of full-scale trial and error unthinkable in other productive areas.
+Software development gives freedom of full-scale _trial and error_ unthinkable in other production.
+Builders may only envy sustainability and seamless upgrades/swaps of hardware basements and communications (utilities).
+On the contrary, drawing plans months ahead of some implementation is unimaginable in software.

-A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot for master classes in laying bricks and blocks, knows the mechanics of materials as electrics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpenters must be a fantastic creature but not in software teams with _Jacks of all trades_.
+A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot for master classes in laying bricks and blocks, knows the mechanics of materials as electrics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpentry must be a fantastic creature but not in software teams.

-**Software disperses the classical figure of architects...**

 \_______\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>_Arthur Schopenhauer_ (1788-1860), missattributed to _Johann Wolfgang von Goethe_ (1749-1832)</sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🐦‍⬛</sup> <sub>or _Babylon Tower_ full of [💬woodpeckers](../../quotes/README+/aside/controversy.md#woodpecker)</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🐦‍⬛</sup> <sub>or _Babylon Tower_ populated with [💬woodpeckers](../../quotes/README+/aside/controversy.md#woodpecker)</sub>

-## Finding _ᾰ̓ρχῐ_-<small>CODER</small>...
+## Finding _ᾰ̓ρχῐ_-coder

-<p dir=rtl><mark>"<b>.I am the Architect</b>"</mark><br />🎦&nbsp;<i>The Architect</i><br/>Dr. Freud looking character)<br/>(of <i>The Matrix Reloaded</i>, 2003</p>
+<p dir=rtl><mark>"<b>.I am the Architect</b>"</mark><br /><sup>🎦</sup><i>The Architect</i><br/>Dr. Freud looking character)<br/>(of <i>The Matrix Reloaded</i>, 2003</p>

-Is that a question?

-*Software architecture*, whatever it means, is formalizable and veritable as a product, but not as an exercise.
+*Software architecture*, whatever it means, is formalizable and veritable as a phenomenon, but not as an exercise.
+Complementary factors **disperse the classical figure of architect**:

-**Let me explain such a take.**  There's no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bunch of avant practices with practical backup.

-.................... 🚧 :pencil2: 🚧 ...
-WRITING in PROGRESS ... 🚧 :paintbrush: 🚧 ............................

-A determined person or board in high-pro fixed teams may rely on communication BUT ...

-THE MATRIX ARCHITECT is the most fictional figure for software.

-### Dissonance
++ Abstraction nature with full place and time availability **allows** everybody with IT knowledge to participate in every process (from bits to top judgments).
++ Informality and fluidity do **not** allow to be agnostic of implementation.

 Reputable software providers hire _architects_, and they are the central figures at many IT events, there's certification after all.
-The team of C#.NET, which is the cnterfold of my dev, speaks about architects....

 First and above all, *software architect* sounds cool and distinguishes one from the crowd of developers<sup></sup>.
 Not that than _mastermind_, and more serious than _dev lord_, that it means.
-FOR CLIENTS its

-<sub>Much profanated DEVeloper where everybody is senior</sub>

-Then the title expresses a path of enlightenment of one unchained from the keyboard to draw beautiful top diagrams freed of the digging within dusty codes.

 It's often an alias for roles and duties: